-When I measured the reference signal the tweeter was turned outwards (as a normal speaker in a normal cabinet).
-I made the reference signal measurement from a distance of 5cm and 20cm from the tweeter's faceplate and on axis.
-When I measured the side walls I turned the tweeter inwards the cabinet.
-I covered the tweeter with a flowerpot which was filled with sound absorbing material.
-The sound radiation measurements of the cabinet walls made from a distance of 5cm and 20cm from the center of the panels.
+During the measurement of the reference signal the tweeter was turned outwards (as a normal speaker in a normal cabinet).
+I made the reference signal measurement from a distance of 5 cm and 20 cm from the tweeter's faceplate and on axis.
+During the measurement of the side walls the tweeter was turned inwards the cabinet.
+I also covered the tweeter with a flowerpot which was filled with sound absorbing material.
+The sound radiation measurements of the cabinet walls made from a distance of 5 cm and 20 cm from the center of the panels.

 The external dimensions of the test cabinet: 27cm * 27cm * 39cm.
 The larger sides of the cabinet are made of MDF, particle board, birch plywood and OSB sheets with thickness of 18mm (I measured these only).
 The net volume of the cabinet is 19,3 litres.
 Unfortunately, before the measurements I added side bracing to the particle board, so I do not report measurement results for this.

 The air closed into the enclosure shows standing wave resonances at 485Hz, 970Hz, 1455Hz in the longitudinal direction, and at 1470Hz in lateral direction.
 These resonances (especially the one at 1470Hz) are very strong due to the bad geometry, in a well-designed cabinet they would be smaller by 6-10 dB.